The Documentary 2: Recording and production

 On April 12, 2015, the Game released a video, titled "The Making of 'The Documentary 2'", and it shows him in the studio with Meek Mill, working on a song, called "Soundtrack".
 The video also features cameo appearances from Cool & Dre and Travis Scott.
-During the 2015's BET Awards on North Carolina's Power 98, the Game said that he has been working with these record producers such as Timbaland, Swizz Beatz, Pharrell Williams, DJ Premier, the Alchemist, Jahlil Beats, Just Blaze, Scott Storch, and Mike Will Made It.
+During the 2015's BET Awards on North Carolina's Power 98, the Game said that he has been working with these record producers such as Timbaland, Swizz Beatz, Pharrell Williams, DJ Premier, the Alchemist, Mikhail, Jahlil Beats, Just Blaze, Scott Storch, and Mike Will Made It.
 While the Game was spending the entire week in the studio with Kanye West, the Game stated that "You get a good solid week out of 'Ye if you have history."
 On July 6, 2015, the Game shared some footage of himself in the studio with DJ Mustard, Eric Bellinger, YG, Ty Dolla Sign, Bongo 'the Drum Gahd', Busta Rhymes and Keyshia Cole.
 The video features one of the snippets was a song with Game and Kendrick Lamar that was surfaced later.
 Joe Moses, Jay 305 and Skeme appeared in the video.
-Many sites posted possible track lists for the album, however, none of them were official.
+Many unofficial sites posted possible track lists for the album.
 On July 21, 2015, the Game posted a picture of himself on the toilet, while recording a song for the album on his Instagram.
 Few days later, the Game posted another picture of himself working on another song with American R&B singer Tyrese, which he said that this collaboration would be on the album.
 The Game confirmed that Nas, Lil Wayne, E-40, Scarface, Busta Rhymes and YG would be featured on the second disc for the album, called The Documentary 2.5.